dcadata/county-gdp-2020-elections/README.md

 d: 0.699
 r: 0.283

-**Proportion of GDP accounted for by counties won by each major party - weighted by vote share instead of using win/loss**
+**Proportion of GDP accounted for by counties won by each major party, but weighting each county's GDP by its D/R vote share**
 d: 0.498
 r: 0.359